 Another benefit of longer nights is Prime Time Sports!
 They align very well with early nightfall and not-too-cold temperatures in the late fall.
-Sunday/Monday night football, baseball playoffs, and in normal years the NBA is around as well.
+Sunday/Monday night football, baseball playoffs, and the NBA is coming around as well.
 These are hard to do outdoors in the summer because the sun sets so late, but they are awesome experiences for backyard theater in the fall when the sun sets earlier.

 Our team has helpful hints to turn your chilly backyard into the hottest venue this winter season!

 Clear off any dry leaves or snow.
 Pull out your comfy chairs or put blankets over plastic chairs.
 To combat the cooler temps, we suggest purchasing a few patio heaters.
 The patio heaters will help keep your guests warm without having to layer up and give your space ambient movie-watching lighting.
 If you can, start a campfire to really wow your guests and warm that space!